Please note that Tapas no longer supports Internet Explorer.

 Consumed

-A mysterious woman and a man in mourning encounter each other in a park.
-Sparks fly as their allure draws them in, never knowing exactly what either person is, but speculating similarties.
+A mysterious woman and a man bump into each other in a park.
+Sparks fly as their allure draws them in, never knowing exactly what either person is, but speculating similarities.
 Wanting to be accepted and seen, they find common ground as they try to open up to the idea of love again.
-As they try to unravel each other and expose themselves little by little, will they be able to lay themselves bare, or will they meet a tragic end?
+As they try to unravel each other and expose themselves little by little, will they be able to lay themselves bare, or will they become repulsed by each other's dark secrets?

 Subscribe